actions/javascript-action/README.md

   milliseconds: 1000
 ```

+See the [actions tab](https://github.com/actions/javascript-action/actions) for runs of this action! :rocket:

 ## Usage:

 After testing you can [create a v1 tag](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md) to reference the stable and tested action